-PharmaEngine is conducting an open-label Phase I/II clinical trial of NBTXR3 with radiotherapy in combination with chemotherapy for patients with unresectable rectal cancer.

-Primary and secondary endpoints will assess the safety profile and determine the dose-limiting toxicity, evaluate the recommended dosage and assess the antitumor activity by evaluating the response rate of NBTXR3 administered by intratumoral injection and activated by external beam radiation, with concurrent chemotherapy treatment in patients with unresectable rectal cancer.
+PharmaEngine has been conducting an open-label Phase I/II clinical trial of NBTXR3 with radiotherapy in combination with chemotherapy for patients with unresectable rectal cancer.
+Primary and secondary endpoints were to assess the safety profile and determine the dose-limiting toxicity, evaluate the recommended dosage and assess the anti-tumor activity by evaluating the response rate of NBTXR3 administered by intratumoral injection and activated by external beam radiation, with concurrent chemotherapy treatment in patients with unresectable rectal cancer.
 The trial, which is being conducted at one site in Taiwan, was expected to treat up to 42 patients.
-PharmaEngine will implement the early termination and wind-down of this clinical trial in accordance with good clinical practice guidelines.
-The trial will be deemed completed when all enrolled patients have reached "end-of-study" and PharmaEngine issues a final study report in accordance with good clinical practice guidelines.
+PharmaEngine will implement the early termination and wind-down of this clinical trial, and the trial will be deemed completed when all enrolled patients have reached "end-of-study" and PharmaEngine issues a final study report in accordance with good clinical practice guidelines.

 PharmaEngine presented first clinical results from Study PEP503-RC-1001 at the American Society of Clinical Oncology Gastrointestinal Cancers Symposium in January 2021.

-Intratumoral injection of NBTXR3 with CCRT was feasible and the product candidate was well tolerated at all dose levels, and no adverse events (AEs) or serious adverse events (SAEs) associated with NBTXR3 were observed in the study.
-One dose-limiting toxicity associated with the injection procedure was observed (urinary tract infection).
-The most frequently reported AEs were diarrhea (approximately 45%), leukopenia (approximately 40%), and dermatitis (approximately 25%), however all were grade one or grade two.
+Intratumoral injection of NBTXR3 with CCRT was feasible and the product candidate was well tolerated at all dose levels, and no AEs or SAEs associated with NBTXR3 were observed in the study.
+One dose-limiting toxicity associated with the injection procedure was observed (urinary tract infection with sepsis).
+The most frequently reported AEs were diarrhea (approximately 45%), leukopenia (approximately 40%), and dermatitis (approximately 25%); however, all were grade one or grade two.

 More than 70% of patients in the study showed objective tumor response after CCRT.
-Around 90% of patients underwent total mesorectal excision (surgery); and 17.6% achieved pathological complete response (pCR).
+Approximately 90% of patients underwent a total mesorectal excision (surgery)and 17.6% achieved pathological complete response (pCR).
 50% of patients receiving surgery in the study had good tumor regression (tumor regression grade 0 or 1 according to modified Ryan scheme).

-The R2PD was established for the ongoing phase II part of the trial at 22% of tumor volume.
+The RP2D was established for the ongoing Phase II part of the trial at 22% of tumor volume.

 1.3.8.
-Pre-clinical program for NBTXR3-gel
+Our pre-clinical program on NBTXR3-gel